 Transport Topics Radio is a weekly news roundtable airing Saturdays on SiriusXM channel 146 from 1-3 p.m.
 EDT.
 The show is rebroadcast on Sundays from 12-2 p.m.
 EDT and available live and on demand at siriusxm.com with a paid subscription.
-Listen here for free for 30 days.

 Transport Topics Radio brings listeners up to date on news from government, business, logistics and other sectors of the industry.

 On our Nov.
 17 show, TT Associate News Editor / Print and Multimedia Dan Ronan will be joined by:

 - Shawn Yadon, president of the California Trucking Association, who will offer the latest on the wildfires and what trucking companies are doing to help.

 - TT's Eric Miller with insight on EPA's plan for reducing truck emissions.

 - TT's Eleanor Lamb, recapping the Women in Trucking Association annual conference.